quangChe/angularjs-tutorial/README.md

 ### Controllers

 This is where the MVC/MVW concept comes together and we can truly see how AngularJS is an MVC framework. **Controllers** are an AngularJS directive where we put all our code which will act as the *controller* that connects the *view* and the *model*.
 I advise that you separate the code for the model, view and controller in different files to achieve.
-However, for the sake of simplicity, I will use a plain JS array inside the controller as the model for this application.
+However, for the sake of simplicity, I will use a plain JavaScript array inside the controller as the model for this application.

 We create a controller in our app by attaching it to the centralized module that we created earlier: